EFTEC/example.cupcakes/README.md

 It reads from the document base /db/cupcake/ the file cupcakes.json and returns a list of cupcakes.
 This operation could be quite fast since it is only reading from the file system.
-However, it doesn't allows analysis (such as sort, filter and grouping).
+However, it doesn't allow analysis (such as sort, filter, and grouping).
 If we want something like this, then we must do it manually.